SolanaVault/lst-minter-widget/README.md

 ```

 The mint is the mint address of your The Vault supported LST.
 The publicKey comes from useWallet.
-The txReady callback provides a serialized transaction and a public key that you need to replace with your
+The txReady callback provides a serialized transaction you can sign with the wallet passed in to address and send to the Solana network.

-own ephemeral key and signer.
+You can add a target attribute to the vote pubkey of your validator, if you prefer to direct stake to your validator and mint vSOL.
+You must use the vSOL mint address if you choose to set a target.
+If you set the mint to vSOL and do not set the target,
+the widget will mint undirected vSOL.

 Processing is a way you to tell the widget that you are working on the transaction. onButtonPress is called by the widget when
 a Tx is being built.
 That is the only way for you to know that the button has been clicked.
 You can set a timeout while you